tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ## Preferred target audience